sahiga/developer.box.com/guides/representations/thumbnail.md

 ---
 # Get Basic Thumbnail

 A thumbnail is a small image, either as `.png` or as `.jpg` that can be used in an application as a representation of the file, for example as a placeholder for a link that downloads or previews the file.

 An alternative way to get a thumbnail for a file is using the [representations API][thumb_representations].

 ## Requesting

-To request a file thumbnail use the [get_files_id_thumbnail_id][get_files_id_thumbnail_id] endpoint.
+To request a file thumbnail use the [`GET /files/:id/thumbnail.:extension`][get_files_id_thumbnail_id] endpoint.

 <Samples id="get_files_id_thumbnail_id">

 </Samples>

 When a thumbnail was successfully created, this will return the thumbnail in the body of the response as binary data.

 ## Asynchronous thumbnail creation

 Sometimes the thumbnail can not be created directly.
 Instead, the API will return a `HTTP 202` with a `Location` response header.
 The location is for a temporary image that can be used while the thumbnail is being generated.

 A `Retry-After` response header is also provided to present you with an estimated amount of seconds before retrying this endpoint.

 ## Supported file sizes